 This may not be a food, but it had to make the list as it’s a rite of passage for any visitor to Chicago over the age of 21.

 Jeppson’s Malört is named after Carl Jeppson, a Swedish immigrant who distilled and popularised the drink in Chicago in the 1930’s.
 Not for the faint of heart, this stuff packs a bitter punch that keeps going for a loooong time.

 The key ingredient in Malört is wormwood, a bitter herb known for flavouring absinthe and for its ability to aid various stomach upsets.

 Basically, Malört is a liqueur no one likes but everyone loves.
 It’s actually famous for being undrinkable.
 If you’re brave enough to try it, head to Inner Town pub, a fun dive bar with a wide range of craft beers and live music.
 If you want to do as the locals do, order a Chicago Handshake: a pint of Old-Style beer followed by a shot of Malort.
 Cheers!

 Dine with a local expert

-If you want to try a load of typical Chicagoan foods in one go, why not book yourself onto this tasty three-hour food tour?
-You’ll stop at some of the places we mentioned above and get a real taste of Chicago.
+If you want to try a load of typical Chicagoan foods in one go, why not book yourself onto a tasty food tour?
+You’ll likely stop at some of the places we mentioned above and get a real taste of Chicago.

 Hungry to go?

-If our list has got your mouth watering, book your flights to the Windy City with Norwegian and you’ll be chowing down on Chicagoan delicacies in no time.
-And don’t forget, with Norwegian Reward, you can also earn CashPoints on your hotel, rental car and city tours, in addition to your flight.
+If our list has got your mouth watering, book your trip to the Windy City and you’ll be chowing down on Chicagoan delicacies in no time.
+And don’t forget, with Norwegian Reward, you can also earn CashPoints on your hotel and rental car, as well as all your city tours with GetYourGuide.